chtgreen/mybud-landing/LANDING_PAGE_IMPROVEMENTS.md

 **Landing Page Element:**
 - Screenshot of voice recording interface
 - Video/GIF of someone using voice notes
-- Quote: "Just speak - MyBud understands 'I watered the plants today'"
+- Quote: "Just speak - mybud understands 'I watered the plants today'"

 ### 3. **Insights & Coaching System** ⭐ HIGH PRIORITY
 **What it is:** Smart recommendations based on: